-The legislation requires law enforcement agencies to conduct and report an inventory of the untested kits in their custody to the Department of Forensic Science.
-The Department is then to submit a report to the General Assembly summarizing the results of the statewide inventory on or before July 1, 2015.
-The bill also states that its provisions will not take effect unless the General Assembly makes an appropriation to fund the legislation's requirements.
+In April 2014, Virginia enacted legislation that requires law enforcement agencies to conduct and report an inventory of the untested kits in their custody to the Department of Forensic Science.
+The Department was to submit a report to the General Assembly summarizing the results of the statewide inventory on or before July 1, 2015.

 Testing Status Unknown